 Asked about Omar’s request for recurring stimulus payments, Sperling noted that Biden’s $1.9 trillion proposal includes several recurring aid programs, including $400 in extra weekly jobless benefits and an increase in tax credits to $3,600 per child under 6-years-old.
 There’s some discussion that such a child tax credit could be paid on a monthly basis, he added.

 Some economists have argued that direct stimulus checks aren’t as effective in boosting economic growth as other forms of aid, such as unemployment benefits and food stamps, which are provided to people in need and are spent relatively quickly.
-The effectiveness of the second round of checks has been mixed, with lower-income households, while wealthier households socked away the cash, a recent study found.
+The effectiveness of the second round of checks has been mixed, with lower-income households spending the money quickly, while wealthier households socked away the cash, a recent study found.